 A statement posted on the Supreme Council of the Armed Forces' Facebook page announced three days of national mourning, beginning on Thursday.

-The statement also promised a full investigation into the incident.'Black day'
+The statement also promised a full investigation into the incident.

 The BBC's Jon Leyne in Cairo says it appears some fans had taken knives into the stadium.